 Founded in 1995, the Christian Research Ministry is a Calvinist organization in the United States.
 The founder and President of CARM is Matthew J. Slick.
 According to their about page, “The Christian ministry is dedicated to the glory of the Lord Jesus Christ and the promotion and defense of the Christian Gospel, doctrine, and theology.
 In all our analyses, we use the Bible as the final standard of truth in order to defend and promote Christianity.”

 Funded by / Ownership

-The Christian Apologetics & Research Ministry is a 501(c)3, non-profit that is funded through donations.
+The Christian Apologetics & Research Ministry is a 501(c)3 non-profit funded through donations.

 Analysis / Bias

-In review, CARM provides information on a variety of topics that they claim are supported or refuted by the bible.
-For example, they are anti-abortion and quote passages from the bible as defense.
+In review, CARM provides information on various topics that they claim are supported or refuted by the bible.
+For example, they are anti-abortion and quote passages from the bible as a defense.
 They also provide resources to persuade or defend against atheists.
-When it comes to homosexuality they again use the bible as a resource for their opposition to gay marriage or homosexual relations.
+When it comes to homosexuality, they again use the bible as a resource for their opposition to gay marriage or homosexual relations.
 Lastly, they do not support the theory of evolution and provide resources for their followers to argue claims against creationism.
-In general, there is very little evidence based content on this website.
+In general, there is very little evidence-based content on this website.